Emmacharleswilson/Pub-Quiz/README.md

 ## Acknowledgements

 I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my fellow students Harry Dhillon and Daisy Gunn for their support & feedback.

+## Notes

+As I recieved my feedback for my P1 after starting this project I have not been able to implement the advice given by the assessor throughout my project.
+Please note this when looking at my commits.
+I am aware that some are not as descriptive as they should be.
+I have tried to be more explanatory going forward.
+Thank you!